 In July 2001, three stockholder class action lawsuits were filed in the United States District Court for the Southern District of New York against us, certain of our former officers, current and former directors and various investment banking firms who acted as underwriters in connection with our initial public offering in May 2000.
 In April 2002, the plaintiffs filed a consolidated, amended complaint that supercedes the individual complaints originally filed.
 The amended complaint generally alleges that our offering documents failed to disclose certain underwriting fees and commissions and underwriter tie-ins and other arrangements with certain customers of the underwriters that impacted the price of our common stock in the after-market.
 The plaintiffs are seeking unspecified damages.
 On July 15, 2002, together with other issuer defendants, we filed a collective motion to dismiss the class action lawsuit.
 On February 19, 2003, the Court dismissed claims brought against us under the antifraud provisions of the securities laws with prejudice.
-However, the Court denied the motion to dismiss claims brought against the current and former directors and officers who were named as individual defendants in the litigation.
+However, the Court denied the motion to dismiss claims brought under the registration provisions of the securities laws.
+In addition, the parties have stipulated to the voluntary dismissal without prejudice of claims brought against the current and former directors and officers who were named as individual defendants in the litigation.
 In June 2003, upon the determination of a special independent committee of our Board of Directors, we elected to participate in a proposed settlement with the plaintiffs in this litigation.

 Consummation of the proposed settlement is conditioned upon obtaining approval by the Court.
-On September 1, 2005, the Court preliminarily approved the proposed settlement, directed that notice of the terms of the proposed settlement be provided to class members and scheduled a fairness hearing, at which objections to the proposed settlement will be heard.
-Thereafter, the Court will determine whether to grant final approval to the proposed settlement.
+On September 1, 2005, the Court preliminarily approved the proposed settlement and directed that notice of the terms of the proposed settlement be provided to class members.
+On April 24, 2006, the Court held a fairness hearing, at which objections to the proposed settlement were heard.
+After the fairness hearing, the Court took under advisement whether to grant final approval to the proposed settlement.
 If this proposed settlement is ultimately approved by the Court, it would result in a dismissal, with prejudice, of all claims in the litigation against us and against any of the other issuer defendants who elect to participate in the proposed settlement, together with the current or former officers and directors of participating issuers who were named as individual defendants.